 So, you have received a letter from Service Canada.
-Your reconsideration appeal has been denied, but you are invited to continue your appeal to the Social Security Tribunal.
+Your reconsideration appeal has been denied, but you are invited to continue to a CPP Social Security Tribunal hearing.
 In this article, I cover five mistakes you must avoid if you decide to represent yourself at the Social Security Tribunal.

 This article is the last in our series on mistakes to avoid when you represent yourself.
 In the previous two articles, I covered mistakes to avoid during your initial CPP disability application, and mistakes to avoid when doing your reconsideration appeal.